Drospirenone: Breast cancer

 Drospirenone has been found to stimulate the proliferation and migration of breast cancer cells in preclinical research, similarly to certain other progestins.
 However, some evidence suggests that drospirenone may do this more weakly than certain other progestins, like medroxyprogesterone acetate.
 The combination of estradiol and drospirenone has been found to increase breast density, an established risk factor for breast cancer, in postmenopausal women.

 Data on risk of breast cancer in women with newer progestins like drospirenone are lacking at present.
 Progestogen-only birth control is not generally associated with a higher risk of breast cancer.
 Conversely, combined birth control and menopausal hormone therapy with an estrogen and a progestogen are associated with higher risks of breast cancer.

 Overdose

-These have been no reports of serious adverse effects with overdose of drospirenone.
+There have been no reports of serious adverse effects with overdose of drospirenone.
 Symptoms that may occur in the event of an overdose may include nausea, vomiting, and vaginal bleeding.
 There is no antidote for overdose of drospirenone and treatment of overdose should be based on symptoms.
 Since drospirenone has antimineralocorticoid activity, levels of potassium and sodium should be measured and signs of metabolic acidosis should be monitored.